The Remote Job Market in 2025

 What Remote Companies Look For

-• Examples of projects where you led or contributed to cross-timezone collaboration
+• Projects where you led cross-timezone collaboration

-• Metrics that demonstrate output-oriented work (results, not hours)
+• Output metrics (results, not hours)

 The Remote Interview Signals